Ashraf-mE/RJPOLICE_HACK_1555_Zzeen_7/README.md

-# RACCAM Hackathon
+# RACCAM Hackathon: Team Zzeen

-- As a part of the RACCAM hackathon our team (Zzeen) built a beautiful mobile application that is related to the topic "Data Analysis software for financial frauds".
+## Overview

- ## Features:
+As part of the RACCAM hackathon, we build a mobile application, a crucial component in the development of the "Data Analysis Software for Financial Frauds" project.

- - Transaction details
+## Features

- - Receiver information
+- **Transaction Details:** Gain comprehensive insights into financial activities.
- - Trend of the transactions done by the user (Weekly, Montly, Yearly)
+- **Receiver Information:** Enhance transparency with details on transaction recipients.
- - Login Authenuation
+- **Trend Analysis:** Track user transactions weekly, monthly, and yearly.
- - Bank cards addition facility
+- **Secure Authentication:** Robust login authentication prioritizes data integrity and user confidentiality.
- - And many more relavant features that further used as a part in the financial fraud detection.
+- **Seamless Card Management:** Conveniently add and manage bank cards within the application.

-## Technology Used:
+## Technology Stack

-- Flutter
+- **Flutter:** Delivering a seamless cross-platform experience.
-- Dart, C++, HTML, Swift, CMake
+- **Dart, C++, HTML, Swift, CMake:** A powerful combination of languages for optimal performance.
-- Figma
+- **Figma:** Designing visually stunning and user-friendly interfaces.

 ## Samples: